Check the rating. Checking for a game's ESRB rating - on

 game packages or online - is a great place to start in terms of gauging its age-appropriateness.
 If you want more info, many of the games rated by ESRB also

 have rating summaries that describe in detail exactly what type of content a parent would

 want to know about, along with specific examples.
-You can even access them from the store using ESRB's
+You can even access them from the store using ESRB's free mobile app.

 Check game reviews.
 Game review websites are another great

 resource, often providing screen shots, videos and other resources that can help a parent get acquainted with a game's content.

 Set parental controls.
 Parental controls built into the game console or handheld device itself also let parents restrict games by their